crabby-lang/crabby/CONTRIBUTING.md

 In Crabby, we review your changes or features carefully, making sure no **malicious** or **sneaky** code is written to the language, it may take up to a couple of minutes to hours, or in some cases, days.

+## What can I contribute?

+You can **contribute** to Crabby🦀 by:

+- Fixing bugs
+- Adding new features (e.g Crabby's Syntax, Improvements, Optimization, the Compiler)
+- Issuing a change of Crabby's syntax
+- Library/Package making
+- Expanding the documentation
+- Testing & Benchmarking Crabby